 Submit your completed online application, which includes:

-Personal Interview Upon University Request: Applicants must make themselves available for interviews with faculty on campus.
-In most cases there will be one current doctoral student interviewing as well.
+Personal Interview Upon University Request: Applicants must make themselves available for interviews with faculty.
+In recent years, admissions interviews have been conducted virtually.

-Admission Decision: The admission decision will be communicated to you as soon as review is complete.
-The decision is based on a number of factors and is the result of a thorough and deliberate process.
+Admission Decision: The admission decision will be communicated to you as soon as the review is complete.
+The decision is based on several factors and is the result of a thorough and deliberate process.
 All decisions are final and cannot be appealed.

 If accepted, you will need to upload three documents to qualify for the in-state tuition rate.
 See Required Documents for Residency Application for more information.